slatedocs/slate/source/includes/json.md

 2. Please refer to the BOClientLogon with logon status and if logon was successful the IP Address and Port of the OES \(Order Entry Server\).
 3. The AES will respond with a BOClientLogon with logon status and if logon was successful the IP Address and Port of the OES \(Order Entry Server\).
 4. Only one login session is permited for a unique account ID and UserName.
-5. Black Ocean requests that if they user is going to close the connec\)on a BOClientLogon message should be sent with the LogonType set to 2 prior to closing the connection in order to allow the OES to close the connec\)on gracefully.
+5. Black Ocean requests that if they user is going to close the connection a BOClientLogon message should be sent with the LogonType set to 2 prior to closing the connection in order to allow the OES to close the connection gracefully.
 6. BOClientLogon Example Message - Client Sending

 | Field Name           | Data Type | Data Length | Required Field | Required Value | Example Value |   Notes   |